 Rose water is a popular ingredient in Middle Eastern cooking.
-Unfortunately, it is not a commonly used ingredient in Western cooking, so it may be difficult to find for some people.
+It's not exactly a commonly used ingredient in Western cooking, so it may be difficult to find for some people.

 Where to Buy Rose Water

 First, try health food stores or natural grocers.
-People use rose water in at-home facials, and these stores are usually reliable suppliers.
+People use rose water for skin care, for things such as at-home facials, and these stores are usually reliable suppliers.
 Try Trader Joe's, Whole Foods, and other local stores that are similar to these.

 Try your supermarket.
-Rose water is usually stocked in the ethnic food section.
+Rose water is usually stocked in the international food section.
 If you can't find it, ask your store manager.
 The store might carry it but have it shelved in an odd location.
-If your store doesn't stock it, ask that the staff considers offering it.
+If your store doesn't stock it, ask if it can be ordered.

 Ordering online is also an easy way to get rose water.